azalea-rs/azalea/azalea-client/README.md

 # Azalea Client

 A library that can mimic everything a normal Minecraft client can do.
-If you want to make a bot, you should use `azalea` instead since it contains utilities for that.
+If you want to make a bot with higher-level functions, you should use `azalea` instead.